Learning Speed Adaptation for Flight in Clutter: Problem Formulation

 We wish to control a flight vehicle through a prior unknown environment from one point to another with onboard perception.
 This problem can be formalized as a control problem in a partially observable Markov decision process (POMDP).
 We first overview the POMDP tuple $(S,A,T,R,\varOmega,O)$ and then formulate the problem.

 \begin{itemize} \item States $S$.
-The states space is divided into two parts, one is the controllable states $S^c$ which consists of the states of the vehicle such as $\boldsymbol{p}$ (position), $\boldsymbol{v}$ (velocity), $\boldsymbol{a}$ (acceleration), etc. The other part of $S$ is the environment $S^e$.
+The states space is divided into two parts, one is the controllable states $S^c$ which consists of the states of the vehicle.
+The other part of $S$ is the environment $S^e$.
 In the context of our problem, $S^e$ can be described as the occupancy of the space, i.e., $s^e=\{0,1\}^n$. \item Actions $A$.
-Actions can be thought of control commands in a general sense such as the output of trajectory planning.
-For the class of flight vehicles considered in this paper, the specific form of the trajectory is reviewed in section \ref{sec:4A}. \item Conditional transition probabilities $T$.
-We assume that the dynamics of vehicle is known and deterministic, while the environment is static, i.e., $p\left( s^e|s^{e},a_t \right) =1$. \item The reward function $R$.
-As the topic of this paper suggests, our reward function is defined as \emph{maximizing agility and minimizing collision loss}, where agility is defined as the velocity component of the trajectory \item Observations $\varOmega$.
+Actions can be thought of as control commands in a general sense, which can be outputs of the trajectory planner or the actuator of the vehicle. \item Conditional transition probabilities $T$.
+According to the definition of $S$, the transition probability is also divided into two independent components, where we impose no assumption to the state transition of $s^c$, while assuming $p(s^e|s^e,a_t)=1$, i.e., the environment $S^e$ is static. \item The reward function $R$.
+As the topic of this paper suggests, our reward function is defined as \emph{maximizing movement speed and minimizing collision loss}. \item Observations $\varOmega$.
 Observations include the state estimates of the vehicle, which is assumed to be perfect, and the partial observation of the environment $s^e$.
-The latter is limited by the FOV of the sensor (in this paper, the depth camera) and occlusion by obstacles. \item Conditional observation probabilities $O$.
+The latter is limited by the FOV of the external sensor (in this paper, the depth camera) and occlusion by obstacles. \item Conditional observation probabilities $O$.
 We preprocess the raw sensor input into a local occupancy map \cite{moravec1985high}.
 Thus, we are viewed as following the same assumptions about the conditional observation equations as \cite{moravec1985high}. \end{itemize}

-The action at each moment is generated by a policy conditioned on the current observation and goal of navigation $g\in G$, i.e., $a_t\sim\pi \left( \cdot |o_t,g \right)$.
-Our goal is to find the policy that maximize the expected cumulative return over time, i.e., where $p_g$ is the distribution of $g$, and $\gamma$ is the discount factor.
+The action at each moment can be viewed as generated by a policy conditioned on the current observation and goal of navigation $g\in G$, i.e., $a_t\sim\pi \left( \cdot |o_t,g \right)$.
+The goal is to find the policy that maximizes the expected cumulative return,